 D. Grounds for Imposing Sanctions.

 5.8 Any of the following may subject an OWNER to sanctions as provided for in this Article:

 (A) Failure to abate a violation of CITY Codes and ordinances that apply to the PREMISES within the time directed by the CODE OFFICIAL.

 (B) Refusal to permit the inspection of the PREMISES by the CODE OFFICIAL as required by 1739.04, Section C of this Ordinance.

 (C) Failure to take steps to remedy and prevent violations of this Ordinance by OCCUPANTS of REGULATED RENTAL UNITS as required by 1739.02, Section A of this Ordinance.

 (E) Three violations of this Ordinance or other ordinances of the CITY that apply to the PREMISES within a License term.
 For purposes of this Ordinance, there need be no criminal conviction before a violation can be found to exist.
-Before a prior violation can be considered under this Section, the OWNER must have received notice in writing of this violation within thirty days after the CODE ENFORCEMENT OFFICER received notice of the violation.
+Before a prior violation can be considered under this Section, the OWNER must have received notice in writing of this violation within thirty days after the CODE OFFICIAL received notice of the violation.

 E. Procedure for Non-Renewal, Suspension or Revocation of License and Appeal.

 5.9 Notification.
-Following a determination that grounds for non-renewal, suspension or revocation of a License exist, the CODE ENFORCEMENT OFFICER shall notify the OWNER of the action to be taken and the reason therefor.
+Following a determination that grounds for non-renewal, suspension or revocation of a License exist, the CODE OFFICIAL shall notify the OWNER of the action to be taken and the reason therefor.
 Such notification shall be in writing. addressed to the OWNER in question, and shall contain the following information: